johannesjo/super-productivity/docs/github-access-token-instructions.md

 ## Personal Access Token
 For polling Gitlab Issues you need to provide a access Token.

-1. Got to User Settings / Access tokens
+1. Got to User Settings / Access tokens (On Github you can go [here](https://github.com/settings/personal-access-tokens))
 2. Add new Token with the Scope `api`

 ![Personal Token](https://github.com/user-attachments/assets/76fb204e-450a-4516-9d93-897ae2a32f6d)